Understanding Arthritis and the Benefits of Physical Activity

 Research shows that exercise is one of the best treatments for osteoarthritis.
 Exercise can improve mood and outlook, decrease pain, and increase flexibility.
 Additionally, it can strengthen the heart and improve blood flow, help to maintain weight, and promote general physical fitness.
-It doesn’t get much better than that.
+It does not get much better than that.

 Additionally, exercise is inexpensive and, if done correctly, has few negative side effects.
 The amount and form of exercise prescribed will depend on a few factors such as:

-- whether a joint replacement has already been done.
+- has a joint replacement already been done?

 These are just a few reasons why it is so important to discuss your exercise plans with your doctor.

 Walking, swimming, and water aerobics are a few popular types of exercise for people with osteoarthritis.
 Your doctor and/or physical therapist can recommend specific types of exercise depending on your situation.
-Attention to rest and periods of relief from stress on the joints is also very important.
+Attention to rest and periods of relief from stress on the joints is especially important.